- WALKING TOURS

 Day 1 – Dublin to Donegal Town

-Pick-up at 1pm from Dublin Airport, we then drive Northwest through spectacular countryside.
+We meet with a pick-up at 1pm from Dublin Airport and begin with a drive northwest through spectacular countryside.
 We will stop several times along the way to explore some of the quaint towns and villages.

 Our final destination and home for 2 nights will be Donegal Town, protected by the proud O’Donnell Castle.
 Built in the 1400s by the first Red Hugh and his wife Lady Nuala the castle is an excellent induction into this regions tradition, strong heritage, and abundance of culture.